 Table of Contents

-CV joints are Constant-velocity joints (also known as homo-kinetic or CV joints) which allow a drive-shaft to transmit power through an adaptable angle to the wheel, at constant rotating speeds, without any noticeable increase in friction or play.extract taken from article titled: clicking noise when turning in 4 wheel drive
+CV joints are Constant-velocity joints (also known as homo-kinetic or CV joints) that allow a drive shaft to transmit power through an adaptable angle to the wheel, at constant rotating speeds, without any noticeable increase in friction or play.

 Clunking Noise when Accelerating

 The drivetrain system of a 4-wheel drive consists of many small components.
 This is especially true for an IFS (Independent Front Suspension).
-All the components are designed to keep the vehicle stable, assist with steering, and allow for articulating or to assist with vertical travel of the suspension control arms.
+All the components are designed to keep the vehicle stable, assist with steering, and allow for articulation or assist with vertical travel of the suspension control arms.